ilabcode/ActiveInference.jl/README.md

 ## Getting Started

 ### Understanding Vector Data Types in ActiveInference.jl
-The generative model is defined using arrays of type Array{Any}, where each element can itself be a multi-dimensional array or matrix.
+The generative model is defined using vectors of arrays, where each element can itself be a multi-dimensional array or matrix.
 For example:

 * If there is only one modality
 ````@example Introduction